1. Introduction to Epidemiology and Study Designs

-This covers descriptive data analysis and the concepts of statistical interference (random variability, confidence intervals, dealing with probability, P values).
+This covers descriptive data analysis and the concepts of statistical inference (random variability, confidence intervals, dealing with probability, P values).

-Part 1 includes an introduction to Stata, reading in, modifying, and managing data sets, data control and management, preparing graphics, carrying out descriptive analyses and simple statistical tests.
+Part 1 includes an introduction to R, reading in, modifying, and managing data sets, data control and management, preparing graphics, carrying out descriptive analyses and simple statistical tests.
 Part 2 is an introduction to the electronic data capture system REDCap, and allows the setup of a simple survey or study with the most important question types.
-This course includes a personal license for Stata (www.stata.com).

-Using Stata, this course covers practical applications of the most commonly used regression models, i.e. linear, logistic, Cox proportional hazards, and Poisson regression.
+Using R, this course covers practical applications of the most commonly used regression models, i.e. linear, logistic, Cox proportional hazards, and Poisson regression.

 Dimensions and indicators of diagnostic accuracy (sensitivity, specificity, diagnostic odds ratio, likelihood ratio, accuracy, ROC curves), statistical and clinical epidemiological definitions of normal values, the architecture of diagnostic research designs.